Cacti/documentation/How-To-Script-Data-Queries.md

 `Use Per Data Source Value` unchecked, then saving will overwrite all the data source and graph names.

-Now, before you press the `Create` button als oplease proceed to the lower half of the form and complete the first RRDfile Data Source.
+Now, before you press the `Create` button also please proceed to the lower half of the form and complete the first RRDfile Data Source.
 Enter the **Internal Data Source Name**.
 You may select this name freely, though note your are limited to only 19 characters and spaces are not allowed.
 There's no need to